 What’s more, you should make your sleep experience is as comfortable as possible.
 Close the blinds and eliminate any excess light.
 Use a fan or a white noise machine if sounds keep you awake.
 And turn down the heat so your bedroom is at a cool 60-67 degrees.

-I promise you, an early night in a cool, comfortable, darkened room, while sleeping in a bed you love, is a surefire way to give yourself a productivity boost.
+I promise you, an early night in a cool, comfortable, darkened room, is a surefire way to give yourself a productivity boost.

 This last reason is simple fact.
 No one can go at 100% all the time.